 \subsection{How does the output distribution evolve across depth?}

-We further study how a model’s output distribution evolves with depth using LogitLens \citep{logitlens}.
-Concretely, after each layer, we take the residual stream, apply the model’s final normalization and unembedding to obtain token logits, and interpret the resulting softmax as the layer’s implied prediction distribution.
-We then report the KL divergence between this layer-wise distribution and the final distribution produced by the full model.
+We further study how a model’s output distribution evolves with depth using layer-wise output readouts based on LogitLens and TunedLens \citep{logitlens,belrose2023eliciting}.
+Concretely, after each layer, we take the residual stream, apply normalization and unembedding to obtain token logits, and interpret the resulting softmax as the layer’s implied prediction distribution.
+We consider two variants that differ only in the prediction head: in LogitLens, we use the model’s original final normalization and unembedding at every layer, whereas in TunedLens \citep{belrose2023eliciting}, we use a separate prediction head for each layer that is tuned on a subset of UniRef50, which improves the alignment between intermediate representations and the output space.
+Unless stated otherwise, we use TunedLens for the sequence-stream results in this section, and use LogitLens for the multimodal analyses in \cref{subsec:multimodal}.
+We then report the KL divergence between the layer-wise distribution and the final distribution produced by the full model.
 In addition, we measure how often the top-$k$ tokens under the layer-wise distribution overlap with the top-$k$ tokens under the final distribution.
 Since protein vocabularies are much smaller than natural-language vocabularies and are essentially limited to the standard amino-acid alphabet ($|\mathcal{V}| \approx 20$), we report top-$k$ overlap with $k=1$.
 Furthermore, to adapt this to masked and diffusion-based models, we use the same setup as in \cref{subsec:skiplayer_effects} and compute results for masked positions.
-For more details, see \cref{app:logitlens_details}.
+For further details, see \cref{app:lens_details}.